TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 If you're still reading, here are a few of my thoughts on the App Store, and a few highlights from the year:

 **Behold Apple Giveth and Apple Taketh Away; Blessed be the name of Apple**
 My #1 cause for worry is that Apple controls everything.
-They could change their search algorithm, or even worse, decide we're doing something they don't like and turn us off altogether.
+They could change their search algorithm, or worse, decide to turn us off altogether.

 This isn't a diss though.
 There are pros and cons to playing on others' platforms, and I accepted that when I launched our first app.

-In the case of Apple, the deal is this: they give me access to hundreds of millions of above-average income consumers and their credits cards, and I agree to play by their rules, that they own the relationship with the customer, and that they can decide to turn me away if they so choose.
+In the case of Apple, the deal is this:

+They give me access to hundreds of millions of above-average income consumers and their credits cards.

+I agree to play by their rules, that they own the relationship with the customer, and that they can decide to turn me away if they so choose.

 That deal has worked out great for me, but it doesn't mean I don't worry about worst case scenarios.